Cinnamon Syrup

 5 from 63 votes

-Cinnamon simple syrup is an autumnal sweetener for cocktails and coffee drinks.
+Cinnamon Syrup is a warming, autumnal sweetener for cocktails, coffee and tea drinks.
 Sweet and spiced, this easy recipe is key to so many fall drink recipes.
+It’s versatile, too — try drizzling it over pumpkin pancakes or ice cream.

-Sugar, spice and everything nice; that’s what cinnamon simple syrup is made of.
-And what better way to start and end the day with something so sweet and lovely?
+Sugar, spice and everything nice — that’s what cinnamon simple syrup is made of.
+And what better way to start or end the day with something so cozy, sweet and lovely?

-That’s where this cozy cinnamon simple syrup comes in.
-I love to stir it into my morning coffee for a sweetly spiced start to the day, then mix it into a nightcap or mug of hot chocolate.
+That’s where this comforting cinnamon simple syrup comes in.
+I love to stir it into my morning coffee for a sweetly spiced start to the day, then mix it into a nightcap or mug of hot chocolate before bed.

 What is simple syrup?